davep/braindrop/README.md

 ![Raindrop API token entry dialog](https://raw.githubusercontent.com/davep/braindrop/refs/heads/main/.images/raindrop-token-entry.png)

-Paste the token into the input field and select `Conttect`.
+Paste the token into the input field and select `Connect`.
 Braindrop will then download your data and you will be good to go.

 *NOTE: if it's your preference, you can set the token in an environment